f-erm/SODAR/README.md

 ### 4. Run the pipeline.

-Once the pipeline is configured and conda environments are created, the user just needs to run scASAP.
+Once the pipeline is configured and conda environments are created, the user just needs to run i**SODAR** as follows:

     snakemake --use-conda --jobs 3